 - Searching for gnawed hazel nuts is the most efficient method, but only where hazel is present.
 This is generally not recommended to demonstrate likely absence in relation to any development site.

 - Nest tubes are used particularly where hazel is absent.
 They are inexpensive and made from a plywood tray housed in black plastic.
 Dormice use the tubes for shelter and sometimes breeding, and the tubes can be easily checked for occupants by sliding the plywood tray out to reveal any nests present.
 Deploying a minimum of fifty tubes per site is considered an adequate sample size to robustly determine if dormice are present or likely absent.

 - Nest boxes are best suited to long-term monitoring, particularly within woodland sites.
 They are more robust than nest tubes and generally last a number of years before replacement is required.

 - Other methods include nest searches, hair tubes (which can only be used in the summer) and trapping, although the latter is labour intensive and needs a licence.
 These methods have a low ‘hit rate’ and are not generally recommended.

 Different methods must be carried out at specific times: nest tubes and nest boxes can be used between March and November, whilst nut searches can be carried out all year to confirm presence only.

-At Baker Consultants, Senior Ecologist Diana Clark is our dormouse expert and has held a dormouse licence for a number of years.
+At Baker Consultants, Senior Ecologist Courtenay Holden is our dormouse expert and has held a dormouse licence for a number of years.
 All of our dormice surveys follow guidance within The Dormouse Conservation Handbook 2nd edition.